Amazon Pivot Program Lawyer – Representation for Employees Facing Performance Measures

-The PIP/Pivot Program process gives Amazon the opportunity to say the person decided to quit, if they accept the tier-1 severance offer, or that an independent review panel decided to fire them, insulating Amazon from discrimination claims to some degree.
-It also helps insulate Amazon from negative unemployment ratings.
+The PIP/Pivot Program process gives Amazon the opportunity to say the person decided to quit, if they accept the severance offer, or that an independent review panel decided to fire them, insulating Amazon from discrimination claims to some degree.
+It also could be used to insulate Amazon from negative unemployment ratings.

 How We Can Help Amazon Workers Facing the Pivot Program

-We have a very good success rate in helping Amazon employee clients assess their choices, and have supported multiple employees through successful Appeals, while guiding others to accept or negotiate upwards from the tier one package that is offered.
+We have a very good success rate in helping Amazon employee clients assess their choices, and have supported multiple employees through successful Appeals, while guiding many more to manage the end of their employment on favorable terms, or negotiate upwards from the severance package that is offered.

 Be aware that negotiating upwards from the tier one package always includes a demand by Amazon that you agree not to return.
 Of course, the existence of the PIP or Pivot or development plan is also likely to hinder your future employment and advancement at Amazon, in which case acceptance of a severance package may be the best option.